 At Desert Smiles Cosmetic & Restorative Dentistry we are passionate about helping patients with snoring and sleep apnea.
 These conditions can negatively affect your life in many ways, as well as lead to serious health issues if left untreated.
-Dr. Wilcox personally understands the seriousness of sleep apnea, as he was diagnosed with the condition and has worn an oral appliance since 2007, which has dramatically helped his overall health.
+Dr. Wilcox and Dr. Tenney personally understand the seriousness of sleep apnea, as Dr. Wilcox was diagnosed with the condition and has worn an oral appliance since 2007, which has dramatically helped his overall health.
 Dr. Wilcox is also a member of the American Academy of Dental Sleep Medicine and the Dental Organization for Sleep Apnea.

 If you live in the areas of Glendale, Phoenix, Scottsdale, or Peoria and believe you or a loved one may be suffering from chronic snoring or sleep apnea, contact us today at 602-978-1790 to schedule a free consultation.